-The Anti-Bullying Policy is monitored on a day-to day basis by the Headteacher, who reports to the governors about the effectiveness of the policy in the Headteacher Report to Governors (5x a year).
+The Anti-Bullying Policy is monitored on a day-to day basis by the Headteacher, who reports to the governors about the effectiveness of the policy at governing body meetings).

 The Bullying Log and the Racist Incidents log are used to monitor the effective implementation of this policy.
 Homophobic, biphobic and transphonic bullying are marked as separate categories on the report form in the Bullying Log.